Usages of standard dashboard nodes¶

 Industrial IoT is not responsible for the complex dashboard nodes adopted from third party like Vega, Heat map, etc. For more information about the third party dashboard nodes, refer to their official websites.

-Here the size, colour and label of the button has been edited to design a useful flow.
+The size, color and label of the button is edited to design a useful flow.
+The following graphic shows the output of button node in the dashboard window.

-You can use the "dropdown" node to define multiple possible data values.
+The "dropdown" node allows you to define multiple possible data values and select one of them.
 Supported data types are string, number and boolean.

 - A minimum value